catinsurance/realistic-depth-of-field/README.md

 ### Void DynamicDOF:Stop()

 Stops the module.
 Self-explanatory.

+## Module Settings

+The module has many settings that you can play around with.
+Below explains what each setting does.

+### Boolean SmoothTransitions (default: false)

+If you find the jump of focus between, for example, looking at something far away to looking at something up-close too jarring, you can turn on SmoothTransitions.
+This basically tweens the FocusDistance property of the depth of field effect, emulating how your eyes take a second to adjust focus to something up-close/far away.

+### Number TransitionTime (default: 0.25)

+How long the tween is for the SmoothTransitions property.
+This takes time in seconds.

+### Number TransitionThreshold (default: 20)

+The distance required from your last looked-at location to your new looked-at location in studs required for the SmoothTransitions effect to actually take place.

+### Boolean IgnoreGuiInset (default: true)

+Tells the module to ignore the 36 pixel gap the top-bar creates when finding the center of the screen.
+This is set to true by default because your mouse also ignores the gui inset when in first person mode.

+### RaycastParams RaycastParameters (default: RaycastParams p)

+Want to make the module not ignore water, or make the raycast filter a whitelist instead of a blacklist?
+Create a new [RaycastParams](https://developer.roblox.com/en-us/api-reference/datatype/RaycastParams) objec and set this property to the aforementioned new object.

+### Number RayLength (default: 200)

+The length of the ray that is cast from the middle of the screen.
+This is by default 200 because the max the focus distance can be for a DepthOfFieldEffect is 200.

+### Number NearIntensity (default: 0.35)

+The intensity of the blur of objects in the foreground.

+### Number FarIntensity (default: 0.65)

+The intensity of the blur of objects in the background.

+### Number FirstPersonThreshold (default: 2)

+The maximum distance in studs the camera needs to be from the head of the character to determine if the player is in first person or not.

+### Number MaxFocusDistance (default: 200)

+The maximum distance the FocusDistance of the DepthOfFieldEffect can be set to.
+Anything higher than 200 or lower than 0.05 is futile, as those are the maximum and minimum numbers the DepthOfFieldEffect takes for it's FocusDistance respectively.

+### Number MinFocusDistance (default: 0.05)

+The minimum distance the FocusDistance of the DepthOfFieldEffect can be set to.
+Anything higher than 200 or lower than 0.05 is futile, as those are the maximum and minimum numbers the DepthOfFieldEffect takes for it's FocusDistance respectively.

+### Boolean FilterTranslucentParts (default: true)

+Tells the model to filter parts with a transparency greater than 0.
+This is useful if your RaycastParams' filter is on blacklist (which by default it is), as it'll ignore things like windows which usually are semi-transparent (or translucent).
+If you have your RaycastParams' filter on whitelist mode for whatever reason, you'll want to turn this off.

+### Number InFocusRadius (default: 25)

+Determines the InFocusRadius property of the DepthOfFieldEffect.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.